junikimm717/fls-assignment-public/syllabus.md

 # Assignments

-The assignment for this course has four main parts, all of which must be completed to receive credit for the course.
+The assignment for this course has four main parts, named `busybox`, `kernel`, `image`, `user`, which represent different stages of an OS bootstrapping build system.
+All parts must be completed and integrated together to receive credit for the course.
 The parts all rely on one another.
-The assignment must be submitted by Friday January 30, 2026 at 11:59PM.
+The assignment must be submitted by **Friday, January 30, 2026 at 11:59PM**.

 Students will be given a somewhat minimal scaffold for their projects and will be responsible for submitting a tarball for their project.
 More instructions are